 Stuff you need to tell your insurer:

-- Change of details - things like changing your job, where you park or your address can affect your policy
+- Change of details - things like changing your job, where you park or your address can affect your insurance

 - Damage to the car - even if you're not claiming, your insurer needs to know

 - Motoring offences - for ANY of the named drivers on the policy

 - Increase in the mileage you think you'll do

 Telling the truth doesn't have to mean paying more